 Minor Renovations to the Kitchen and Their Real Estate Value

-In an article from Global News, it is stated that minor renovations to a kitchen is one of those low cost projects that has an enormous return on investment.
-In their example, they refer to painting of kitchen cabinets as a cost of $500, and have a return value of $5000-10,000 dollars in terms of property value.
+In an article from Global News, it is stated that minor renovations to a kitchen are some of those low-cost projects that have an enormous return on investment.
+In their example, they refer to the painting of kitchen cabinets as a cost of $500 and have a return value of $5000-10,000 dollars in terms of property value.
 Kitchen cabinets aren’t the only thing that can be valuable in your kitchen.
 Changing the lighting fixtures or replacing outdated sink fixtures can also make a difference in the value.
 These types of changes don’t take up too much time, nor do they involve much of a budget.

 Midscale Renovations to the Kitchen and Their Real Estate Value

 Having midscale renovations in the kitchen is something that most homeowners will go for.
 By choosing a handful of kitchen features to renovate, homeowners will be spending a bit of time on their renovation, and a bit more money than a minor renovation, but the return is incredible.
 For example, painting cabinetry, replacing cabinet hardware and installing soft-close mechanisms, or creating extra shelves and racks will make your kitchen more user friendly.
 By increasing the usability of your kitchen, you’re improving your home’s livability and its value, especially in the eyes of homebuyers.

 You can also choose to add in more pantries, change the wall colour, add in new appliances for a midscale renovation with added value.

 Full Kitchen Renovation—Does It Add Real Estate Value?